 Replacement caps for the Lightning port are $19.99 for a pack of 10.
 Writing tips can wear out after lots of use, and a new one is $14.99, but a pack of ten for $39.99 is probably a better deal.
 Replacement tip covers are $19.99 for a pack of 10.

 Logitech Crayon performance

-Even with that one iPad model, the Crayon doesn’t do everything the Pencil does.
-Logitech’s stylus has tilt detection, but no pressure sensitivity.
-This means you can make lines thicker by tilting the Crayon, but it makes no difference how hard you press down.
+Logitech’s product acts a lot like the Apple Pencil, but it doesn’t do everything.
+The Crayon has tilt detection, but no pressure sensitivity.
+This means the user can make lines thicker by tilting the Crayon, but it makes no difference how hard you press down.

 Best of all, our marks appeared immediately, with absolutely no latency that we could detect.
 That’s not always true when using a stylus on Windows tablets.